WooCommerce user role pricing in 2 easy steps

 - Percentage Fee – increase the price by a set percentage

-(By the way, there’s specific guidance on percentage discounts in WooCommerce in this article.)
+(By the way, there’s specific guidance on WooCommerce discounts here and guidance on WooCommerce percentage discounts here.)

 If you only want to set role-based pricing for certain products, you can do so from the Product Data section.
 Edit the product that you’d like to set the role-based price for, clicking on the ‘User Roles’ tab in the ‘Product Data’ section.